CSken/4337-Project-1/devlog.md

 10/25/2025 AM
 Successfully implemented history with referentiable variables.
 However, I need to re-implement the minus operator.
 I forgot it should only negate.

+10/25/2025 12:00 AM
+Implemented negation and reworked parsing for whitespaces.
+However, having trouble with referential history suddenly.
+Will work on quick fix.